 Budgeting balances revenue and expenditures in order to meet the District’s goals

-The budget shows what it costs to operate the District and to deliver services to our residents.
-It shows where we plan to invest funds in on-the-ground conservation actions, and it does so in a way that demonstrates our conservation priorities.
+The budget shows what it costs to operate the District, to deliver services to our constituents, and to invest in long-term conservation actions.
+It shows how we plan to invest funds in on-the-ground conservation actions that align with the District’s conservation priorities.

 Tom Salzer, Budget Officer